353words/looping/README.md

 30 }
 ```

-Listing 13 shows an benchmark.
+Listing 13 shows a benchmark.
 On line 24 you run `b.N` times instead of the old `for i := 0; i < b.N; i++`.
 Since you don't need the value of `i`, you don't place any variable on the left of `range`.